 What will I be learning?

-Within this diploma pathway you will study four subjects, one of which is Study Skills, including an Independent Academic Study unit.
-You will also study Human Physiology and choose two other subjects from either Psychology, Health Studies, Sociology or Maths.
+Depending on your subject choices you will attend college for four half-day sessions spread across two days.
+You will study four subjects, one of which is study skills, including an independent academic study unit.
+You will also study human physiology and choose two other subjects from either psychology, health studies, sociology or maths.

 Why is this course for me?